-Use Basic Online Calculator to determine (check) the answer to this question! $(128,000 / 40,000 = \underline{})$ web pages / second).
+Use Basic Online Calculator to determine (check) the answer to this question!
+(128,000 / 40,000 = 3.2 web pages / second).

-Activities with Measures of Technology and The Metric System.
+Now, activities with Measures of Technology and The Metric System.

 A most recent, but becoming more used in today's technology, is the Broadband communication media.